NanoMapper/NanoMapper/README.md

       ...
     });

-#### Mapping properties
+### Mapping properties

-By default, properties that exist on both source and target objects that match in both name and type will be automatically mapped and do not require explicit configuration.
+By default, properties that exist on both source and target objects will be automatically mapped (providing they match in name and the source property type is assignable to the target property type).

-However, to configure a target's property mapping, we use the `map.Property(...)` method:
+Configure a target's property mapping using the `map.Property(...)` method:

     map.Property(t => t.Property, s => s.OtherProperty);

-Here the `t` parameter represents the "target", the `s` parameter representing the "source".
+Here the `t` parameter represents the "target" object instance and the `s` parameter represents the "source" object instance.

 Property mappings can also be highly complex and don't necessarily have to be simple property to property mappings:

-    map.Property(t => t.Property, s => CodeToTranslateSourceTypeToTargetTypeValue(s));
+    map.Property(t => t.Property, s => ComplexFunctionToTranslateSourcePropToTargetProp(s));

-#### Ignoring properties
+### Ignoring properties

-Properties we want to omit from being automatically applied should be "ignored":
+Properties we want to omit from being automatically mapped should be "ignored":

     map.Ignore(t => t.Property);

 #### Local mapping overrides

-To configure "on-the-fly" mappings we use an `ApplyTo(...)` method overload that allows us to pass in an additional mapping configuration function:
+To configure "on-the-fly" mappings we use an `ApplyTo(...)` overload that allows us to pass in an additional mapping configuration function:

     // Apply the object using specific mapping overrides source.ApplyTo(target, map => { ... });